datamesh-manager/example-gitops-repository/README.md

 # example-gitops-repository
-Think of this as a repository which holds all the configuration to configure the the [data mesh manager](https://www.datamesh-manager.com/) via GitHub Actions for a single domain team or a whole organization.
+Think of this as a repository which holds all the configuration to configure the the [Data Mesh Manager](https://www.datamesh-manager.com/) via GitHub Actions for a single domain team or a whole organization.

 Teams, their operational systems and data products can just be put in their specific folders: